openamundsen/openamundsen.github.io/documentation/configuration.md

 [YAML](https://en.wikipedia.org/wiki/YAML) file or be passed directly as a dictionary from within Python.

+Only few configuration parameters (`domain`, `start_date`, `end_date`, `resolution`, `timezone` and the input data directories) are mandatory, for all other parameters default values are used otherwise.
+The different options for the process modules are described at the respective sections in the [model description](/des/).
+A detailed documentation of all model parameters will be available soon (in the meantime, the available parameters and their default values can be looked up in [configschema.yml](https://github.com/openamundsen/openamundsen/blob/main/openamundsen/data/configschema.yml).

 This is an example of a YAML configuration file:

 ```yaml